 Either because the default ticket cache is not a file, or because it is used by Kyuubi server, you should store ticket cache in another file location.
 This can be achieved by specifying a file location with -c argument in kinit command.

-'''

-$ kinit -c /tmp/krb5cc_beeline -kt kyuubi_user.keytab kyuubi_user@KYUUBI.APACHE.ORG
+''' $ kinit -c /tmp/krb5cc_beeline -kt kyuubi_user.keytab kyuubi_user@KYUUBI.APACHE.ORG (Command is identical on different OS platform) '''

-'''

 To check the ticket cache, specify the file location with -c argument in klist command.